Light Work: History

 The organization is housed at Syracuse University in the Robert B. Menschel Media Center.
 Founding directors Phil Block and Tom Bryan established it in 1973 and Jeffrey Hoone has led Light Work since 1982.

 Its programs are supported by National Endowment for the Arts; New York State Council on the Arts; Robert and Joyce Menschel; Vital Projects Fund, Inc.; Syracuse University; Central New York Community Foundation; Joy of Giving Something, Inc., as well as by local subscribers.

 Autograph ABP, the Community Folk Art Center, En Foco, the Everson Museum of Art, the Red House Art Center, the Urban Video Project (UVP), and others are collaborative partners of the center.

 Jeffrey Hoone joined Light Work in 1980 and was assistant director from 1980-1982.
 He was director from 1982-2005, and executive director from 2005-2021.
-He retired from Light Work in 2021 and currently is the president of the Joy of Giving Something Foundation."
+He retired from Light Work in 2021 and currently is the president of the Joy of Giving Something Foundation.

 Programs

 Artists-in-residence program

 The program, which began in 1976, annually invites a dozen or more artists to Syracuse to work on new projects.
 Residency includes a stipend, a furnished apartment, staff support, and access to its facilities.
 In 2018, the program had an acceptance rate of 1.3%.

 New work by artists-in-residence is published in a special edition of the center's magazine, Contact Sheet: The Light Work Annual, including an essay commissioned by Light Work.
 Work by former artists-in-residence is also part of the Light Work collection.

 As of 2022, more than 500 artists from 16 different countries have participated in the program.
-Notable photographers who have participated in this Artists in Residence program include Amy Jenkins, Yijun Liao, Stuart Rome, Demetrius Oliver, Don Gregorio Antón, Ka-Man Tse, Robert J. Hirsch, Cindy Sherman, Anthony Hernandez, Pao Houa Her, Kris Graves, Carolyn Drake, Stuart Rome, Richard Bruce Snodgrass, and Nancy Floyd.
+Notable photographers who have participated in this Artists in Residence program include Christian Patterson, Amy Jenkins, Yijun Liao, Stuart Rome, Demetrius Oliver, Don Gregorio Antón, Ka-Man Tse, Robert J. Hirsch, Cindy Sherman, Anthony Hernandez, Pao Houa Her, Kris Graves, Carolyn Drake, Stuart Rome, Richard Bruce Snodgrass, and Nancy Floyd.